awwright/http-progress/draft-wright-http-resume-request.md

 Origin servers SHOULD mint unpredictable URIs with high entropy, though note that this is not a guarantee of privacy.

+Origin servers SHOULD verify that the user who started the request is the same user resuming the request.

-An alternative to consider is issuing the `Request-Content-Location` and `Response-Message-Location` with a userinfo component specific to these two resources, which is typically not stored in logs, and can be stored in hashed form on the origin server; the user agent would then make follow-up requests with an `Authorization` header.
+In the absence of user authentication to verify this, an alternative is to send `Request-Content-Location` and `Response-Message-Location` with a userinfo component specific to these two resources, which is typically not stored in logs, and can be stored in hashed form on the origin server; the user agent would then make follow-up requests with an `Authorization` header.

 ### State storage